joshcanhelp/josh-to-11/input/symlinked/posts/2010-08-13-leaving-san-diego.md

 ---
-title: "Leaving San Diego"
+title: Leaving San Diego
-excerpt: "I’m sitting here at LAX wondering how I can communicate how intense this last week has been.
+excerpt: 'I’m sitting here at LAX wondering how I can communicate how intense this last week has been.
 I don’t think I can ... and I don’t think it matters.
-Still, let me share what our final week in San Diego had in store for us. "
+Still, let me share what our final week in San Diego had in store for us. '
-modified: 2010-08-13 11:10:23
+modified: 2010-08-13T11:10:23.000Z
+wpid: 4663
-tags: ["Paris"]
+tags:
+  - Paris
 featured_img: /_images/2010/08/IMG_0009-300x300.jpg
-wpid: 4663
 ---